-We will end the day with an optional barbeque dinner after the award ceremony where teams, NAR and AIA range crew volunteers, and special guests can relax together after a busy day of flying.
-Much of the cost of this dinner event is subsidized by our sponsors, but there is a small per-person charge of \$20 for anyone who attends the BBQ in addition to registered team members and the team supervisor/adult chaperone (one per team).
+An optional post award ceremony barbeque dinner is offered for teams, NAR and AIA range crew volunteers, and special guests, so everyone can mingle after a busy day of flying.
+Dinner is provided free for team members and the team supervisor/adult chaperone (one per team).
+Additional tickets can be purchased for dinner at \$20 per-person.
 If you wish to purchase tickets for family members or other guests, please indicate on the confirmation form the number of additional tickets needed and include that amount in your team payment.
 Tickets will be included with your registration packet.